awslabs/mountpoint-s3-csi-driver/docs/install.md

 * Kubernetes Version >= 1.23

 ## Installation
+> [!NOTE]
+> To install the Mountpoint for S3 CSI Driver using EKS Add-on (recommended) follow [the guide](https://docs.aws.amazon.com/eks/latest/userguide/s3-csi.html) on EKS.

 ### Cluster setup (optional)
 If you don't have an existing cluster, you can follow these steps to setup an EKS cluster.
 Clusters using the driver must use a supported OS (see [README](/README.md#distros-support-matrix)) on either x86_64 or ARM64.